A glance at Bruce McArthur's alleged victims

-TORONTO — Here is a glance at the alleged victims of Bruce McArthur, a 66-year-old Toronto landscaper charged with seven counts of first-degree murder:
+TORONTO — Here is a glance at the alleged victims of Bruce McArthur, a 66-year-old Toronto landscaper charged with eight counts of first-degree murder:

 MAJEED KAYHAN